Discover Telegraph Creek

 Conveniently located only 5 minutes past Telegraph Creek on the Glenora Road.
-Hyland Creek Bed and Breakfast offers private rooms & cabins that include a homemade breakfast at an unbelievable location in Northern British Columbia.
+Hyland Creek Cabins offers cabins that include a homemade breakfast at a truly unique location in Northern British Columbia.

-Our 98-acre homestead sits below Blueberry Mountain.
-You get an incredible view of the Stingy Mountains from anywhere on the property.
-Guests enjoy sitting on the porch of their cabin while enjoying their morning coffee or tea, taking in the peacefulness our location offers.
+Our 100-acre homestead sits below Blueberry Mountain.
+You will get an incredible view of the Stingy Mountains from anywhere on the property.
+Guests enjoy sitting on the porch of their cabin while enjoying their morning coffee or tea, taking in the peacefulness our unique location offers.

 Guests can enjoy watching the Northern Lights, snowshoeing (snowshoes are provided), and even wildlife viewing right on the property.
 Looking for more?
-Explore downtown Telegraph creek and check out the Stikine Museum!
+Explore downtown Telegraph creek and check out the Stikine Museum.
 Take a drive to Glenora and walk alongside the Stikine River.
 Here for work?
 No problem.
 Most of our guests are here for business and rave about how peaceful and relaxing it is after a long day in the field.

 We are 100% off-the-grid but with full electricity.
 Our electricity comes from our 20 solar panels, or a generator to charge the batteries during the winter months when there is less sun.
 Guests can charge their devices in either cabin.
-We get so many comments from guests telling us that they had no idea we were off the grid!
-Guests can charge their devices in either cabin.
+We get so many comments from guests telling us that they had no idea we were off grid.
+Learn more about our off grid set up here.

 We are a 2-hour drive off Highway 37 (Dease Lake) in Northern British Columbia.
 Located only a 5-minute drive past Telegraph Creek on the Glenora Road, Hyland Creek Bed and Breakfast is the perfect place to stay for business trips, or that get-away you’ve been looking for!